abegyoung/gusto-gui6/README.md

 Many more GUIs have proliferated from that template, including autocorrelator control & display, and now GUSTO LO controls.

-I've finally been convinced that PyQt 3 is the future of 2023, and this repository updates the old GUIs to use the PyQt 6 framework and Python 3.11
+I've finally been convinced that Python 3 is the future of 2023, and this repository updates the old GUIs to use the PyQt 6 framework and Python 3.11

 ## Installation
 ### For Mac: